ska-telescope/developer.skatelescope.org/src/development/uploading-docker-nexus.rst

 This command will create an alias by the name of the :code:`<image_name>` that refers to the :code:`<source_image>`.

-**Note that naming and tagging conventions are outlined in the containerisation standards.**
+**Note that naming and tagging conventions are outlined in the containerisation standards.
+And those should follow the same semantic versioning used for the repository.**

 Uploading the docker image to *NEXUS*
 -------------------------------------